-These are only cosmetic changes in how we read the literals and numbers.
+These are only cosmetic changes in how we read the literal and numbers.

-if you are defining the number of One million as seen below
+if you are defining the number as One million as seen below

 It is hard to read the number whether is one million or one lack thousand number.

 The same number can be separated with _ as per your convenience in ES12.

 Valid Numeric separators:

 Numeric separators are applied to number,float, binary, hex, octal and bigint literal types

 And also applied to fraction and exponent parts.

 Here are Hexa, octal, and binary literals example